 Hike the Silver Cloud Peak

 Silver Cloud Peak, or Dinh May Bac in Vietnamese, is the highest mountain in the Cuc Phuong forest with an altitude of 648m.

-From the top of the mountain, you can see a panoramic view of the national park and Hoa Lu ancient capital, and Bai Dinh pagoda.
+You can see a panoramic view of the national park, Hoa Lu ancient capital, Bai Dinh pagoda, from the top of the mountain.

 However, the way to the top of May Bac has many rocky slopes that are pretty difficult to go, so this place is only suitable for people with good health.